Plant Guides12 min read

 Strawberries are one of the most rewarding crops to grow without soil.
 The results from university research are compelling:

 • Higher yields.
-Plants grown in substrate-based or vertical hydroponic systems routinely produce 2–3× more fruit than soil controls across multiple university trials.
+Plants grown in hydroponic systems routinely produce 2–3× more fruit per unit area than soil controls across multiple university trials.
+In one vertical greenhouse trial, a hydroponic system achieved 21 kg/m² — up to 35% more efficient than open field cultivation under the same conditions (Mendoza-Paredes et al., 2023).

 • Better fruit quality.
 Soilless-grown strawberries show higher fruit weight, firmness, soluble solids content (sugar), and anthocyanin levels compared to soil-grown fruit.